For the love of sport!

 Melbournians are known for their competitive nature and love of sport.
-Simultaneously, Melbourne also has an established reputation as Australia’s sporting capital.
-Combine this with a thriving technology sector and an advanced ecosystem of research and development capabilities it no wonder Melbourne is now home to more than 65 per cent1 of Australia’s sportstech companies.
+Melbourne also has an established reputation as Australia’s sporting capital.
+Combine this with a thriving technology sector and an advanced ecosystem of research and development capabilities it no wonder Melbourne is now home to more than 44 per cent of Australia’s sportstech companies.

-With exponential sportstech consumer growth world-wide, a major local sporting events calendar and Australia’s 2032 Summer Olympic Games on the horizon, demand for Melbourne’s innovative sportstech is on course to reach unprecedented levels.
+With exponential sportstech consumer growth world-wide and a major local sporting events calendar, demand for Melbourne’s innovative sportstech is on course to reach unprecedented levels.

 Join companies such Catapult Sports, Champion Data, NetFit, Rosterfy, SPT (Sports Performance Tracking), Sports Tech World Series , Alerte Equine Science, Linius Technologies and global pioneers Cape Bionics, who are all delivering world-class artificial intelligence tools, e-sports platforms and consumer engagement applications.

 Develop sportstech innovations in Melbourne to meet global demand